 It is important to note that we are still learning about MIS-C/PIMS-TS and how COVID-19 leads to the condition, and the exact cause of the condition is still unknown.
 Over time with more cases and research, the exact biological mechanisms may become more apparent and pave way for more robust therapeutic options.

 How is MIS-C Treated?

 Treatment strategies currently depend on the clinical presentation and severity of the disease; however, many will undergo intravenous immunoglobulin therapy and/or the administration of corticosteroids.
-Doing so results in a clinically favorable outcome in all patients in one French study (published in BMJ).
+Doing so resulted in a clinically favorable outcome in all patients in one French study (published in the British Medical Journal).

-Those with cardiac dysfunction (myocarditis), inotropic agents may be given.
-Those with the most severe respiratory symptoms may need mechanical ventilation or oxygen therapy and tend to have higher systemic inflammation markers than those not needing ventilation.
+For those with cardiac dysfunction (myocarditis), inotropic agents may be given.
+Individuals with the most severe respiratory symptoms may need mechanical ventilation or oxygen therapy and tend to have higher systemic inflammation markers than those not needing ventilation.